naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 Custom rule defined to check whether a given Drug ID is valid RXCUI code.

 This function uses the `check_with` rule from Cerberus.
-Rule definition should be in the following format:
+The rule definition should be in the following format:

 ```json
 {